yogeshgajjar/yogeshgajjar/README.md

 <h1 align="center">Hi, I'm Yogesh 👋</h1>
 <!-- <h3 align="center">I'm an ambitious and self-motivated graduate with a strong inclination towards Computer Vision/Perception in Autonomous Driving</h3> -->
-Hello, I'm a software engineer based in Los Angeles, CA, and an Electrical Engineering Graduate student at the University of Southern California.
+I'm a software engineer based in Los Angeles, CA, and an Electrical Engineering Graduate student at the University of Southern California.
 I'm an ambitious and self-motivated graduate with a strong inclination towards Computer Vision/Perception in Autonomous Driving.

-I work with Prof. Jyotirmoy Deshmukh at USC CPS-VIDA as a Graduate Researcher and with Frenzy Labs, Inc as a Computer Vision Intern.
+I work with Prof. Jyotirmoy Deshmukh at [USC CPS-VIDA](https://cps-vida.github.io/) as a Graduate Researcher and with Frenzy Labs, Inc as a Computer Vision Intern.
 I like to create things that involve a camera, LiDAR, and a car.
 The fusion makes it undeniably beautiful, especially the world it creates around it.
 The future of this fusion is near, and I'm excited to a part of it.

+I'm seeking full-time opportunities starting in January 2021 with roles in Computer Vision, Perception, Robotics, Autonomous Driving.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yogeshgajjar" alt="yogeshgajjar" /> </p>